I am sometimes asked "do bees die if they sting you?".

 well-intentioned mis-handling.
 There are times when your intervention can help a

 bumblebee in difficulty, and there are times when it is best to leave

 them alone.
 See this page for further detail - and this page about rescuing bees trapped in spider webs.

 In bumblebees, the stinger is smooth.
 This means that if you are stung by a bumblebee, the stinger will not become stuck in your skin, and so the bee will not die.

-However, whichever the species, stings can be more dangerous if they accur around the throat, eyes, nasal passages or inside the ear.
+However, whichever the species, stings can be more dangerous if they accur around the throat, eyes, nasal passages or inside the ear - espcially in children.

 Some bee species are known to use their mandibles in a biting action, for example, whilst they are constructing their nests (widening nest entrances, biting materials).

 However, bees do not bite humans.
 If you are concerned about stings, it is far better to use products which repel, rather than kill insects.

 You could also try a deet- free insect repellent spray.

 There are other products available too: